wotakumoe/wotaku/docs/.vitepress/tooltips/Anikoto.md

-Used to reupload from HiAnime, now uploads softsub from AnimeKai and embeds AnimePahe player.
+- Used to reupload from HiAnime and AnimeKai.
+- Now uploads softsub from Anitaku and embeds AnimePahe players.
+- Some anime may stop being updated unexpectedly.